emilio-devesa/emilio-devesa/src/content/2025/09/Multipass Lightweight Virtual Machines.md

 - `multipass list`: Displays a table with all your VMs, including their state (Running/Stopped), IP address, and resource usage.
 - `multipass info <name>`: Shows detailed information about a specific VM, including allocated resources and mount points.

-## Listing Available Images
+**Listing Available Images and Using a Custom File**
 Before launching a VM, you can see which images are available by running:
 ```
 multipass find
 ```

 This will output a table with the supported Ubuntu releases and their aliases (e.g., 24.04, 22.04, lts).

-## Using Custom Images
 By default, multipass launch uses the latest Ubuntu images available, usually the current LTS release.
-However, you can also launch a VM from a custom image — for example, a very minimal Ubuntu 24.04 image.

-Here is an example command that launches a small VM using a specific Ubuntu 24.04 minimal cloud image:
+However, you can also launch a VM from a custom image.
+For example, here is a command that launches a small VM using a specific Ubuntu 24.04 minimal cloud image:
 ```
 multipass launch -c 1 -m 512M -d 5G -n vm --mount=$HOME file://ubuntu-24.04-minimal-cloudimg-amd64.img
 ```

 Let’s break down each option:
 - `-c 1`:  Allocates 1 CPU core to the VM.
 - `-m 512M`: Sets the memory to 512 MB, keeping the VM lightweight.
 - `-d 5G`: Specifies a 5 GB disk for the VM.